Biodiesel Supply Solutions

 Creating Value in the Biodiesel Market

-Benefiting from 3 decades of experience in global trade, wholesale distribution and supply chain management, Targray is well-positioned to support the growing requirements of the North American and European low-carbon fuel markets.
-We manage the fuel supply chain for many of our customers, optimizing stock management, delivery, and haulage to help maximize their return on investment.
+Benefiting from 30 years experience in trade and distribution, Targray is well positioned to support the growing demand for low-carbon fuel.
+We manage the fuel supply chain for many of our customers, optimizing stock management, delivery, and haulage to help maximize ROI.

-The Biofuels Division continuously invests in its terminal and rail infrastructure in order to access key markets and provide supply resilience for buyers.
-Our global reach enables us to source biodiesel products at the lowest possible cost and move those fuels in the most efficient way to our customers’ service areas.
+We continuously invest in terminal and rail infrastructure in order to access key markets and provide supply resilience for buyers.
+Our reach enables us to source biodiesel at the lowest possible cost and efficiently move it into our customers’ markets.

 Turnkey Biodiesel Programs

-Leveraging our knowledge of government programs including the Renewable Fuel Standard (RFS2), the Renewable Energy Directive (REDII), the Fuel Quality Directive (FQD), and the Low Carbon Fuel Standard (LCFS), we are focused on ensuring that fuel industry participants are able to meet their blending requirements efficiently and cost-effectively.
+We have extensive knowledge of programs including the Renewable Fuel Standard, the Renewable Energy Directive, and the Blender’s Tax Credit.
+We harness this knowledge to ensure that fuel industry participants are able to meet their blending requirements efficiently and cost-effectively.

-Our expertise surrounding compliance, hedging, taxation and logistics enables us to create valuable turnkey biodiesel solutions for partners in markets throughout the U.S. and Europe.
-Supported by a company-operated rail fleet and a vast network of fuel terminals, we are the biodiesel supplier of choice for fuel marketers, distributors and retailers seeking to achieve greater profitability while also helping create a more sustainable energy future.
+Our expertise surrounding compliance, hedging, taxation and logistics enables us to create valuable turnkey fuel solutions for partners throughout the U.S. and Europe.
+Supported by a company-operated rail fleet and a vast network of terminals, we are the supplier of choice for fuel marketers, distributors and retailers seeking to achieve greater profitability while helping create a more sustainable energy future.

-Founded in 1958, SIGMA is the national trade association representing the most successful, progressive, and innovative fuel marketers and chain retailers in the United States.
-The association serves to further the interests of both the branded and unbranded segment of the industry while providing information and services to members.
+The Society of Independent Gasoline Marketers of America (SIGMA) is a national trade association that represents fuel marketers and retailers throughout the U.S. and Canada.
+It serves to further the interests of the branded and unbranded segments of the industry while providing a range of services to its members.

 Low Carbon Fuels Coalition

 The Low Carbon Fuels Coalition (LCFC) is a trade association dedicated to the support and expansion of market-based low carbon fuel policies.
-The association analyzes fuel policies aimed at reducing carbon pollution while creating jobs, improving air quality and stimulating agriculture.
+The association analyzes fuel policies aimed at reducing carbon pollution.

 California Fuels & Convenience Alliance